 It is normal to feel some worry and anxiety in relation to your family during this challenging time.
 This is a time when families are going to be spending more time than ever in close proximity to each other.
 There are lots of things that you can do to try and keep your family life as normal as possible.

-It’s very normal to be experiencing some worry and anxiety about the global situation.
+It’s very normal to be experiencing some worry and anxiety about the current Covid-19 situation.
 It may be that you are particularly being affected because you have lost your income, or you are more worried about your own health situation.
 It is important to recognise and acknowledge your worry and look at what is in your control and what isn’t.
 A lot of the initial steps to manage our mental health are discussed above.

 There are times however when you have been trying the above things and you are not getting enough relief.
 You may have noticed yourself having trouble sleeping, being unable to control worrying during the day or night, have a lot of appetite disturbance and/or are feeling very sad and hopeless.
 In these situations, it is important to reach out.

 Talk to your family and friends and make a time to talk to your GP.
 There are telehealth options so if you are feeling unsure about visiting your doctor in person, telephone services are available.
 Your doctor can also refer you to a psychologist or mental health care professional.

 There are also several support services available, such as The Mental Health Foundation, that

 can guide you through how to seek help. https://www.mentalhealth.org.nz/get-help/covid-19/

 Best Doctors’ Mental Health Navigator service can provide a confidential, thorough review of your mental health condition and treatment plan, with recommendations for improvement and ongoing support – all done remotely so you don’t need to leave home.

 Accuro members with Specialist cover have FREE access to Mental Health Navigator.